Interpret

 On this page

 Time is infrastructure.
-If network devices disagree about time, logs become harder to trust, certificates can fail, automation gets messy, and event correlation becomes guesswork.
+If devices disagree about time, logs become hard to trust.
+Certificates can fail.
+Event correlation becomes guesswork.

-Stratum 0 GPS / atomic reference (not on network as NTP server)
+Stratum 0: GPS or atomic reference clock (not an NTP server itself)

 clock timezone UTC 0 0